Insect Pest Control

-For example there are several different types of cockroach including German or Oriental that each require a different treatment system to destroy the infestation effectively.
-We also can have any samples analysed to give a complete understanding of the infestation.
+For example, there are several different types of cockroach including German or Oriental that each require a different treatment system to destroy the infestation effectively.
+We can also have any samples analysed to give a complete understanding of the infestation.
 On this page we talk about the various common insects we treat at Pure Pest Solutions.
-If your insect isn't there don't worry and just get in touch and we are sure to be able to advise and help offering a pure environmentally friendly resolution.
+If your insect isn't mentioned, please don't worry, and just get in touch.
+We are sure to be able to advise and help, offering a pure and environmentally friendly resolution.

 Ant Pest Control

 The most common ant issue in the UK is the Black Garden Ant, or Lasius Niger to those of you that speak Latin.
 The largest complaint is from ants following scent marked trails into kitchens in search of sweet foods.

 To some, pouring a kettle of boiling water on ants is the answer.
 Apart from being rather cruel to the ants, it is likely to have the opposite effect to what you might expect.
 When disturbed, adult ants undertake a process known as ‘budding’.
 This is when they carry larvae to safety to begin a new colony - meaning you may end up with five nests rather than one!